-In addition, the possible causes of bleeding can vary according to the trimester of pregnancy, and may be:
+Additionally, the causes of the bleeding can vary according to the stage of pregnancy:

-This may be the first symptom that indicates pregnancy in some women, and so it is important to confirm that you are pregnant by using a pregnancy test.
+This may be the first pregnancy symptom in some women so it is important to carry out a pregnancy test.

 What it can be: even though this bleeding is normal during this stage of pregnancy if the bleeding becomes intense, very bright red, or accompanied by nausea and cramps, it can indicate a miscarriage or ectopic pregnancy, which is a pregnancy outside the uterus.